crossplane/docs/content/v1.11/getting-started/provider-aws-part-3.md

 ```
 <!-- vale Google.We = NO -->
 Patching is a powerful tool enabling simpler or abstracted APIs.
 A developer
-doesn't need to know the specific AWS region identifier, only the abstracted
+isn't required to know the specific AWS region identifier, only the abstracted
 option of "EU" or "US."
 <!-- vale Google.We = YES -->